 Venue: St Pancras Old Church, Camden Town, London

-Dates: This workshop will run for five days from Monday 29th July until Friday 2nd August 2019.
+Dates: This workshop ran for five days from Monday the 29th July until Friday the 2nd August 2019.

 What is Gilding?